-Award-winning songwriter, artist and producer Michael Stover has had an incredible journey across the music industry.
-Having managed a DJ company and a number of record stores in the past, he now leads his own artist management company, MTS Management, which he founded 18 years ago.
+Award-winning songwriter, artist, and producer Michael Stover has had an incredible journey across the music industry.
+Having managed a DJ company and several record stores in the past, he now leads his own artist management company, MTS Management, which he founded 18 years ago.
 This is why we are so excited to have him as one of our latest members!
 With 30+ years of experience, Michael has many tips and insights for anyone wanting to advance their careers within music management or just generally in the music industry.

 Tell us a little bit about your background.
 How did you get into music?

 I think I was singing or playing music straight out of the womb.
 My mother is an accomplished organist/pianist/vocalist, who performed as a church organist for most of her life.
 My dad learned to play drums and always dreamed of being Robert Plant from Led Zeppelin.
 So, it was definitely in my blood to be in music.
 I’ve been singing all my life and I began playing drums at age 11.
 I started writing songs at age 13 and took up keyboards around the same time.
 That was when I joined my first garage band.
 Nothing serious, but we played some gigs for the neighborhood.

 At age 19, I won 3rd place in the Billboard Magazine Songwriting Contest Rock category.
 By age 20, I was playing out in bars around the area, sometimes drumming, sometimes singing.
 I also started DJing for weddings and parties.
 From there, I ran a DJ company and managed a couple of record stores before taking up running karaoke full time.
 I did that for about 8 years, sometimes 7 nights a week.
 It’s got to be really great!

 What inspired you to start MTS?